enormandeau/ncbi_blast_tutorial/README.md

 Sometimes, you may have to use blast on your own computer to query thousands of sequences against a custom database of hundreds of thousands of sequences.
-To do that, you will need to install Blast on your computer, format the database and then blast the sequences.
+To do that, you will need to install Blast on your computer, format the database, and then blast the sequences.

 Here is a short tutorial on how to do this.